JadeChan03/web-contact-manager/README.md

 ### Implement Contact Modal

-- in the interest of time ContactModal has **not** been implemented, as such this criteria is not fully met:
-  "The UI must display Contacts as cards, and once opened The UI should display a Form to Visualize, Edit or Delete the Contact."
-However, ContactCards are directly visualed on ContactList and have the ability to be deleted, edited, or selected.
+- in the interest of time ContactModal has **not** been implemented. original plan is for UI should display Contacts as cards, and once opened the UI should display a form to Visualize, Edit or Delete the Contact

 ### UI

 - Handling and visualisation of undefined tags not implemented